Skip to main content

 The Challenge:

-Cloud spend grows without a clear owner.
-CIOs see performance and scalability.
-CFOs see invoices and variance.
-This disconnect delays decisions and weakens cloud cost optimization strategies.
+Cloud spend often grows without a clear owner.
+Technology teams focus on performance and scalability, while finance teams focus on invoices and variance.
+This disconnect slows decision making and weakens cost control.

-Veritis establishes a shared CIO to CFO operating model with defined ownership at the application, product, and business unit level, supported by governance cadence and decision rights.
+Establish a shared operating model between the CIO and CFO functions, with clear ownership at the application, product, or business unit level.
+Define governance cadence and decision rights to ensure accountability.

 Measurable Outcome: